 The results will be published in scientific journals and presented at conferences.
-A summary will also be available on the study website.
+A summary will also be available on the study website www.denim-mnd.co.uk and information will be placed on social media and advertised through charities such as the Motor Neuron Disease Association.
 You will not be identifiable in any publication.